pmckeown/dependency-track-maven-plugin/README.md

 |metricsThresholds.high    |false   |0            |The build will fail if the issue count is higher than the configured threshold value for this category|
 |metricsThresholds.medium  |false   |0            |The build will fail if the issue count is higher than the configured threshold value for this category|
 |metricsThresholds.low     |false   |0            |The build will fail if the issue count is higher than the configured threshold value for this category|

+Note that this goal does not yet support command line threshold options.

 #### Examples
 The following configuration will cause the build to fail if there are any critical or high issues found, more than 5